the-james-burton/the-james-burton.github.io/README.md

 grep -v "date:   2017" temp.md > temp2.md
 cat temp.header.txt temp2.md > 2017-08-31-aftdiw-one-page.md
 rm temp.md temp2.md temp.header.txt
 ```

 #### How to separate content from the post itself, for easier joining

-The script above is a bit of a hack, but I prefer it to the 'proper' solution at the moment.
-By using it, I don't need to maintain a separate post for a one-pager.
-However, this is a 'cleaner', more sustainable and more flexible way to separate content from the post than the above script.
+The script above is helpful to aggregate content into one page if the author has not provided single page versions of series.
+The below is the 'right' way to separate markdown content from presentation when using Jekyll.
+This advice is based on [this comment](https://github.com/jekyll/jekyll/issues/1303#issuecomment-21067548)

-0. Extract the markdown post content into it's own file and subdirectory in _includes.
+0. Extract or author the markdown post content into it's own file and subdirectory in _includes.
 Just the content, not the metadata at the top.
 0. Your original post will now just contain the metadata header.
-Add a bit of code to include the content:
+Add a bit of code below this metadata to include the content:
 ```
 {% capture the_content %}{% include aftdiw/1-aftdiw-introduction.md %}{% endcapture %}
 {{ the_content | markdownify }}